For Landlords

 Overseas Landlords & Income Tax

-When resident in the UK, it is entirely the Landlords responsibility to inform the Revenue & Customs of rental income received, and to pay any tax due.
-Where the Landlord is resident outside the UK during a tenancy, he will require an exemption certificate from the Revenue & Customs before he can receive rental balances without deduction of tax.
-Where we are managing the property we will provide advice and assistance on applying for such exemption.
+When resident in the UK, it is the Landlord's responsibility to inform Revenue & Customs of rental income and pay any tax due.
+Where the Landlord is resident outside the UK, an exemption certificate from Revenue & Customs is required to receive rental balances without deduction.
+Where we manage the property we provide advice and assistance on applying for such exemption.

 Tenancy Deposit Protection